Sack of Baturyn: Background

 During the Great Northern War (1700–1721) progress, Hetman Mazepa ceased to consider himself loyal to Tsar Peter I and on 7 November (28 October) 1708, when Charles XII was on his way to Moscow and forced to divert his forces toward Central Ukraine, Mazepa joined the Swedish advance.
 He was followed by about 3000 Cossacks and leading members of the Zaporozhian Army.

 Upon learning of Mazepa's desertion to the Swedish side, Peter I ordered General Alexander Menshikov to destroy the Hetmanate's capital.

 That decision of Tsar Peter must be considered within the context of the Great Northern War between Russia and Sweden.
 In October 1708, Charles XII was caught far away from his winter quarters.
-His army did not have sufficient provisions and missed ammunition because one month earlier Russian troops had captured a Swedish ammunition convoy led by Adam Ludwig Lewenhaupt during the Battle of Lesnaya.
+His army did not have sufficient provisions and missed ammunition because one month earlier Russian troops had captured a Swedish ammunition convoy led by Adam Ludwig Lewenhauptduring the Battle of Lesnaya.
 That convoy was heading to the army of Charles XII.
 Mazepa suggested to Charles that Baturyn was a good place to recover.
 The Baturyn fortress had enough food and ammunition to replenish Charles' army during the winter of 1708–1709.

 Hence Tsar Peter's decision was triggered by three factors: 1) prohibiting the replenishment of Charles' army in Baturyn; 2) intimidation of the Cossaсk Hetmanate population to prevent its support of Mazepa; 3) personal revenge for Mazepa's desertion.

 Alexander Menshikov had very limited time to capture Baturyn before the arrival of Charles' army.
 Some sources mention that Menshikov had just two weeks' advantage.
 Menshikov suggested that Baturyn's defenders surrender, but they refused.
 Menshikov then started the assault on the Baturyn fortress.